jigypeper/lost-in-space-rs/README.md

 3. Run `cargo run` to flash the firmware to a connected board.
 If `ravedude` fails to detect your board, check its documentation at
    <https://crates.io/crates/ravedude>.
-  note: will need to export an env variable, this can find board info with `lsusb` e.g.
+  note: you will need to export an env variable, you can find board info with `lsusb` then export ite.g.
   ```bash
     export export RAVEDUDE_PORT=/dev/ttyUSB0
   ```